commandAGI/commandAGI/docs/README.md

-# commandAGI2 Documentation
+# commandAGI Documentation

-This directory contains the documentation for commandAGI2.
+This directory contains the documentation for commandAGI.

 ## Building the Documentation